ovh/docs/pages/platform/public-cloud/resize_freebsd_file_system_after_install/guide.en-gb.md

 ## Objective

 The purpose of this guide is to explain how to resize your file system after installing or resizing your instance under FreeBSD 12.
-After that your instance can take advantage of all the disk space.
+By doing this, your instance will be able to take advantage of all the disk space.

 ## Requirements